Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Unitary Chern--Simons theories and Yang--Mills--Chern--Simons theories

-In particular, the latter possibility would impose on the $\mathfrak{u}_1$-component of the curvature an ``asymptotic behaviour at infinity'' qualitatively different from the one of the $\mathfrak{su}_n$-component.
-Such a violation of the requirement that solitons extend to $\R \times S^4$ can hardly be acceptable.
+In particular, a non extending $(\Omega_{\sigma})_{\mathfrak{u}_1}$ would impose on the $\mathfrak{u}_1$-component of the curvature an ``asymptotic behaviour at infinity'' qualitatively different from the one of the $\mathfrak{su}_n$-component.
+Such a violation of the requirement that solitons extend to $\R \times S^4$ or any other inconsistenca imposed on the $\mathfrak{u}_1$-component can hardly be acceptable.

+The consequences of a non extending metric, on the other hand, are rather more subtle: it might cause the breakdown of the Yang--Mills part of the theory, because its Lagrangian and its Euler--Lagrange form might not extend as well.
+This is, however, by no means necessary: the metric of four dimensional Yang--Mills theory does not extend either, strictly speaking (it is, of course, conformally related to a metric which extends and the Yang--Mills Lagrangian is in four dimensions invariant under conformal changes of the metric).
+Moreover, for holographic QCD the only relevant requirement is that the metric behaves well with the holographic boundary.